scaamanho/k3d-cluster/README.md

 > ./create-cluster.sh
 ```

-This will install all needed software if is not present and follow you in cluster creation.
+This will install all needed software if is not present and guide you in cluster creation.

 ## Install Software